kahowell/spiral.py/README.markdown

 Spiral
 ======
 spiral.py is a python3 program that prints integer spirals.
-The spirals are counter-clockwise spirals that stop at a given number
+The spirals are clockwise spirals that stop at a given number

 Example: